Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Extreme_scale_AI/README.md

 ================================================================================
 ============================= End of ROCm SMI Log ==============================
 ```
-It is like some GPUs are intermitently idle, holding everyone else back.
+It you see GPUs are intermitently idle, holding everyone else back.
 This is related with some I/O bottlenecks, as images have the potential of putting more strain on the filesystem.
 We'll learn more about that in the next session.

 ## Distributed training frameworks hands-on exercise